Accountancy salaries and benefits for graduates

 - lunch allowance

-- staff discounts (gym membership, travel, computer hardware and software)
+- staff discounts (eg on retail brands, gym membership, travel, computer hardware and software)

 - extra holidays, or you can also sell some back in return for other benefits